|

 Refined Height

-Tall arrangements let lavender command attention vertically while sage fills out the base with texture and softness for formal receptions indoors.
+Tall arrangements where lavender commands attention and sage fills out the base with texture — this adds drama without crowding the table surface.

 @topthattable